nikhilazad1/CODTECH-Task2/README.md

 echnologies Used:

- "*"JavaScript: For fetching and displaying real-time weather data from a weather API.
+ *JavaScript: For fetching and displaying real-time weather data from a weather API.
  “*”CSS: For styling the application and ensuring a responsive design.
  “*”HTML: For structuring the content of the web pages.